LarsEivind96/Kunstutstilling/README.md

 Below is a description of how the website is set up, its key features, and how we have complied to the technological requirements for this project.

+## React

+The website is based on React (and JSX) and is implemented with Typescript.
+We chose to implement most of our components as functional, because we found this to be more intuitive than the class components.
+FavButton is the only component we made into a class component.

+React provides us with several mechanisms to handle state management.
+We used useState to update states in the components whenever necessary.
+The Context API was used to toggle between different themes on the website.
+Each theme had its own set of colors, and its own background image.
+Props were used to send variables down the component hierarchy whenever necessary.

 ## Responsive design

 To ensure a responsive user interface we use viewport alongside media queries to dynamically scale and position elements on the screen.
 The navigation bar switches between showing the navigation links (Home, Gallery, Favorites) and displaying a side drawer which can be toggled to display the same links.
 The SVG element and the text on the home screen is displayed horizontally next to each other on a big screen, and underneath one another on a mobile screen.
 In addition, the buttons to change theme and the sound control panel is either displayed at the bottom of the page (on a big screen), or in the side drawer (on a small screen).